Code-the-Dream-School/python-essentials-v1/lessons/12MorePythonSkills.md

 ```
 Decorators let you add behavior to a function without modifying its original code.
 You didn’t have to touch `print_name()` -- you just wrapped it.

-In this example the function is fairly trivial, however in the next section we can dig into a more useful way to use this.
+In this example the function is fairly trivial, however in the next section we can dig into some more useful examples.

-### Example code
+### Decorator that will work with any function

 Here is an example of a decorator that allows us to benchmark different sections of code.
 We need to allow all functions to go into this decorator, and it will print out the time it took for a function to complete.
 ```python